Last year, I sat in the back hallway of my apartment building.

 She always took care of herself.
 But as I stated before, she wasn’t arrogant at all.
 Instead she was beyond down to earth.
 And that was something, she wanted to certainly influence upon me.

-To ultimately, have respect for my sense of self.
+To ultimately, have respect for myself.

-And your soul.
+And my soul.

 I remember in Kindergarden I would come home almost everyday with a new cut on my body.
 Because I was being rough at recess lol.
 Every time I would come home my grandmother would FREAK OUT!